 Superantigens are microbial peptides that can polyclonally activate a large fraction of T cells (up to 20%).
 They escape normal antigen processing by antigen presenting cells (APCs) and can directly bind to T cell receptor (TCR).

-This binding of TCR with MHC-II by superantigen results into polyclonal activation of T cells which can ultimately result in life-threatening autoimmune responses, even deaths.
+This binding of TCR with MHC-II by superantigen results in polyclonal activation of T cells, ultimately resulting in life-threatening autoimmune responses, even deaths.

-Superantigens bind simultaneously to the Vβ domain of a T-cell receptor and to the α chain of a class II MHC molecule.
-Crosslinkage of a T-cell receptor and class II MHC molecule produces an activating signal that induces T-cell activation and proliferation.
-The number of T cells sharing
+Superantigens bind simultaneously to the Vβ domain of a T-cell receptor and the α chain of a class II MHC molecule.
+Cross linkage of a T-cell receptor and class II MHC molecule produces an activating signal that induces T-cell activation and proliferation.
+The number of T cells sharing Vβ domain is high as a consequence, superantigen activates many T Cells with different specificity.

-Superantigens polyclonally activate a large fraction (up to 25%) of the T cells, setting off massive immune response whereas in T dependent antigen only a fraction of (1 in 10^6 -10^4) of the T cell population is able to recognize the antigen and become activated.
-The massive activation of T cells results in overproduction of TH cell cytokines (TNF alpha, IL-1, IL-6) leading to systemic toxicity, multi-organ failure and even death in some cases.
+Superantigens polyclonally activate a large fraction (up to 25%) of the T cells, producing a massive immune response.
+In contrast, in T-dependent antigen, only a fraction of (1 in 10^6 -10^4) of the T cell population can recognize the antigen and become activated.
+The massive activation of T cells results in overproduction of TH cell cytokines (TNF alpha, IL-1, IL-6), leading to systemic toxicity, multi-organ failure, and even death.

 Both exogenous and endogenous superantigens have been identified.
 Exogenous superantigens are soluble proteins secreted by bacteria e.g. Staphylococcus aureus (TSST-1) and Streptococcus